An operator is an Adobe Campaign user who has permissions to log in and perform actions.

 The Edit the access parameters… link lets you access the following options:

-The Disable account option lets you disable the operator’s account: he will no longer access Adobe Campaign.
+The Disable account option lets you disable the operator’s account: this user will no longer access Adobe Campaign.

-Even if his account is disabled, the operator can still receive alerts or notifications from Campaign.
-To stop sending Campaign notifications to this operator, Adobe recommends you to remove the email address from his profile.
+Even if their account is disabled, the operator can still receive alerts or notifications from Campaign.
+To stop sending Campaign notifications to this operator, Adobe recommends you to remove the email address from their profile.

 The Forbid access from the rich client option lets you restrict the use of Adobe Campaign to Web access or through APIs: access to the Adobe Campaign client console is no longer available.